SYNC-Network/collection-lists/README.md

 [![Tests](https://github.com/SYNC-Network/collection-lists/workflows/Tests/badge.svg)](https://github.com/SYNC-Network/collection-lists/actions?query=workflow%3ATests)
 [![npm](https://img.shields.io/npm/v/@uniswap/token-lists)](https://unpkg.com/@uniswap/token-lists@latest/)

-This package includes a JSON schema for token lists, and TypeScript utilities for working with token lists.
+This package includes a JSON schema for collection lists, and TypeScript utilities for working with collection lists.

-The JSON schema represents the technical specification for a token list which can be used in a dApp interface, such as the Uniswap Interface.
+The JSON schema represents the technical specification for a collection list which can be used in a dApp interface, such as the Neon Rain Interface.

-## What are token lists?
+## What are Collection lists?

-Uniswap Token Lists is a specification for lists of token metadata (e.g. address, decimals, ...) that can be used by any dApp interfaces that needs one or more lists of tokens.
+Neon Rain collection lists are specifications for lists of NFT collection metadata (e.g. address, icon, etc...) that can be used by any dApp interfaces that need one or more NFT collections lists.

-Anyone can create and maintain a token list, as long as they follow the specification.
+Anyone can create and maintain a Collection list, as long as they follow the specification.

-Specifically an instance of a token list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of [ERC20](https://github.com/ethereum/eips/issues/20) token metadata for use in dApp user interfaces.
+Specifically, an instance of a token list is a [JSON](https://www.json.org/json-en.html) blob that contains a list of [ERC20](https://github.com/ethereum/eips/issues/20) token metadata for use in dApp user interfaces.
 Token list JSON must validate against the [JSON schema](https://json-schema.org/) in order to be used in the Uniswap Interface.
 Tokens on token lists, and token lists themselves, are tagged so that users can easily find tokens.